UtkovA/MyRepository/README.md

 4. Scalers were used
 StandardScaler() is used to transform data to common format.
 5. Building model and tuning hyperparameters
 Different models were used and different parameters were tested to find the best bodel.
 The best result was shown by XGBregressor.

 Also, pipeline was used to combine all steps
 ```
 pipeline = Pipeline(steps = [('preprocessing', mapper),
                              ('scaler', StandardScaler()),
-                             ('xgb', xgb.XGBRegresso (objective="reg:linear", random_state=42))])
+                             ('xgb', xgb.XGBRegressor (objective="reg:linear", random_state=42))])
 ```
 The result is following:
 - Train